YangCatalog/deployment/README.md

 replacing values enclosed in `@...@` with your own.

 ```
-git submodule init
-git submodule update
+git submodule update --init
 docker-compose build # not strictly necessary
 docker-compose up
 ```

-The `docker-compose build` should build container images for the various components of the Yang Catalog.
+The `docker-compose build` should build container images for the various components of the YANG Catalog.

-The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. RabbitMQ, Redis) and combine them into a functional local deployment of the Yang Catalog, which should be accessible on http://localhost
+The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. RabbitMQ, Redis) and combine them into a functional local deployment of the YANG Catalog, which should be accessible on http://localhost

 Make sure that you will start the elasticsearch Dockerfile as well